 Yellowstone National Park is Open

-In winter, there are plenty of opportunities to see a wide range of animals including birds, bison, elk, and wolves.
 Wildlife in Yellowstone adapt to survive winter in one of the harshest climates in the country.
-For wildlife to survive it requires an incredible amount of energy.
+This challenging season requires an incredible amount of energy.
 Please remember to stay at least 25 yards away from elk and bison and at least 100 yards away from bears and wolves.
 Please see our wildlife viewing page.

 Did You Know?